ghdl/ghdl/doc/0_Intro/WhatIsVHDL.rst

 Like a program written in another hardware description language, a `VHDL` program can be transformed with a :dfn:`synthesis tool` into a netlist, that is, a detailed gate-level implementation.

+---

+@TODO: [1138: very very briefly explain that there are four major verions: 87, 93, 02 and 08]